revmag/refusal_direction_for_cosine/README.md

 # Refusal in Language Models Is Mediated by a Single Direction
+Initial experiment - just evaluating across differnt layers of gemma-2b by refusal from gemma-2b-it for plot of refusal_scores

 **Content warning**: This repository contains text that is offensive, harmful, or otherwise inappropriate in nature.